Costamare (CMRE)

 AI Analysis | Feedback

-Mr. Konstantakopoulos is the Chief Executive Officer and Chairman of Costamare, having taken over as CEO of Costamare Shipping in 1998 and becoming Chairman and CEO of Costamare in 2010.
-He wholly owns Costamare Shipping, the company's head manager, and, along with family members, controls Costamare Services, a service provider to their vessel-owning subsidiaries.
-Mr. Konstantakopoulos also founded Shanghai Costamare in 2005, C-Man Maritime, a vessel manning agency, in 2006, and Ciel Shipmanagement SA in 2001.
-He indirectly holds a 25% ownership in C-Man Maritime and a 50% ownership in Blue Net, which offers chartering brokerage services.
-He has been a board member of the Union of Greek Shipowners since 2006.
+Konstantinos V. Konstantakopoulos is the son of the founder of Costamare Group, Captain Vasileios Konstantakopoulos.
+He became the CEO of Costamare Shipping in 1998 and assumed the roles of Chairman and CEO of Costamare Inc. in 2010.
+Mr. Konstantakopoulos wholly owns and controls Costamare Shipping, the company's head manager, and also controls Costamare Services with members of his family.
+He founded Shanghai Costamare in 2005, C-Man Maritime (a vessel manning agency) in 2006, and indirectly owns 50% of Blue Net, which provides chartering brokerage services.
+He has been on the board of directors of the Union of Greek Shipowners since 2006.

-Mr. Zacharatos previously served as Costamare's General Counsel and Secretary until April 2013.
-He has been the Vice Chairman of Shanghai Costamare since its establishment in 2005.
-Before joining Costamare Shipping and Costaterra S.A., he was employed by the law firm Pagoropoulos & Associates, and also served as a legal adviser for Costaterra S.A., a Greek property company.
+Konstantinos Zacharatos served as Costamare Inc.'s General Counsel and Secretary until April 2013.
+He has been the Vice Chairman of Shanghai Costamare since its incorporation in 2005.
+Mr. Zacharatos joined Costamare Shipping in 2000 and has been responsible for the legal affairs of various Costamare entities.
+He previously served as a legal adviser for Costaterra S.A., a Greek property company.

 AI Analysis | Feedback